Front Page Archive

 When a measure becomes a target, it ceases to be a good measure.

 Don't get me wrong, SMHasher is a good test suite, and any large-output hash function worth its salt ought to pass it.
-But it is infeasible to catch all issues with empirical tests.
+But it's infeasible to catch all issues with large-output hashes using empirical tests, and therefore test suites like SMHasher can only ever be an incomplete measure of quality.

-For hashes with small outputs (e.g. 32 or 64 bits), that's almost certainly fine.
-The use cases for such hashes (e.g. hash tables) expect and have to handle collisions anyway, so the quality requirements aren't nearly as stringent.
+For hashes with small outputs (e.g. 32 or 64 bits), using SMHasher as a quality benchmark is probably fine.
+For one thing, it's more feasible for empirical tests to be close to exhaustive for small-output hashes.
+But also, most use cases for such hashes (e.g. hash tables) expect and have to handle collisions anyway, so the quality requirements aren't nearly as stringent in the first place.

 To help make my point, we're going to design a 128-bit hash function that has clear issues when properly analyzed, but which nevertheless appears to have best-in-class quality according to SMHasher.